 Sharing Parameters

+[NOTE: all masks below should be shown taken into account the position relative to their own centre frequency which includes a correction of the level of the spectral density depending on the modulation format bandwidth as well as proper frequency separation.
+So, we need to have one mask for DRM and five masks for HD Radio, namely single block with 70/100 kHz, two blocks with 70/100kHz and the full digital]

 FM

-Spectrum masks for FM in VHF band II as minimum transmitter requirement are given in [ETSI-FM].
+Spectrum masks for FM in VHF band II as minimum transmitter requirement are given in [ETSI-FM –> reference? ].
 Note that the spectrum masks are defined for a resolution bandwidth of 1 kHz.
+[NOTE: include the mask here]

 Table XX: FM spectrum mask